SAP-archive/docpad-skeleton-apidocs/README.md

 ### Production

 To trigger generation with production configuration:
-1. Call the following commands: `gulp start ` and `npm run apidocs:start`
+1. Call the following commands: `npm run initialize ` and `npm run apidocs:start`
 2. Notice new **out** folder.
 This folder contains all generated files and can be used on production.
 For example, you can copy the content of **out** folder to your [GitHub Pages repository](https://pages.github.com/).